nexatage/distinct-patterns/README.md

 1. **Fork the repository** and create a new branch for your feature or bug fix.
 2. Ensure your code follows our style guidelines and is well-documented(for easy development, every decision you make should be written in the README.md file, for FE & BE).

- **A MUST READ FOR EVERYONE**

- checkout the README.md file on the FE folder for the frontend guys checkout the README.md file on the BE folder for the backend guys